ProgrammingRust/examples/README.md

 ## Chapter 20: Asynchronous Programming

+- The `cheapo-request` directory uses `async-std`'s asynchronous networking functions and the `block_on` executor function to make a bare-bones HTTP request.

+- The `many-requests` directory makes several requests concurrently on a single thread, using `async-std`'s `spawn_local`.

+- The `many-requests-surf` directory does the same using `surf`, an open-source asynchronous HTTP client library available from _crates.io_ that does a much better job with HTTP than our chapter's `cheapo_request` function.

+- The `spawn-blocking` directory includes the definition of `spawn_blocking` presented in the section "Primitive Futures and Executors: When Is A Future Worth Polling Again?".
+The crate also includes some tests to exercise the function.

+- The `block-on` directory includes the implementation of a simple `block_on` executor, which demonstrates polling and waiting for wakers to be invoked.

 - The chat client and server used as an extended example are in their own repository, at `https://github.com/ProgrammingRust/async-chat`.